A funny and poignant documentary film about rebel nuns fighting to save our democracy.

-NUNS ON THE BUS — THE MOVIE! is a funny, joyful and poignant feature-length documentary film following Sister Simone Campbell, leader of the historic Nuns On The Bus tour, as she challenges both the Catholic Church and US Government to reclaim their core values.
+NUNS ON THE BUS is a funny, joyful and poignant feature-length documentary film following Sister Simone Campbell, leader of the historic Nuns On The Bus tour, as she challenges both the Catholic Church and US Government to reclaim their core values.
 This treacherous and heartwarming journey challenges our notions of religion and politics, the role of government, women and power, our own faith, and our sense of ourselves as a nation.

 The film is an intimate story of one woman’s courage and leadership and the birth of a new movement to re-energize faith and values in everyday people as a powerful personal force for justice, compassion and community.

-We believe this film will serve as a springboard to inspire each of us to find our own voice and stand up to make a difference.
+This film will serve as a springboard to inspire each of us to find our own voice and stand up to make a difference.

-Sister Simone is a troublemaker.
+Sister Simone is a troublemaker

 Sister Simone is a Catholic nun, a lawyer, an author, and a lobbyist.

 In 2012 the Vatican censured the majority of American nuns for promoting “radical feminist themes.”
-And, Sister Simone’s organization NETWORK, a 40-year old Catholic social justice lobbying group founded by nuns, was specifically called out for focusing too much on poverty and justice issues and not speaking out against abortion and same-sex marriage.
+Sister Simone’s organization NETWORK, a 40-year old Catholic social justice lobbying group founded by nuns, was specifically called out for focusing too much on poverty and justice issues and not speaking out against abortion and same-sex marriage.